JuliaGraphs/Graphs.jl/doc/source/matrix.rst

         Inf & \text{otherwise}
     \end{cases}

-.. py:function:: distance_matrix(is_directed, n, edges, eweights)

-    Constructs a distance matrix from a list of edges and a vector of edge weights.

 .. py:function:: distance_matrix(graph, eweights)

     Constructs a distance matrix from a graph and a vector of edge weights.
 Here, ``g`` must implement ``edge_map`` and (``edge_list`` or ``incidence_list``).

 Laplacian Matrix
 -----------------